yjyddq/rho-EOS/README.md

 ---

-<strong>💡 <b>⍴-EOS</b> is a `training-free` and `single-stage` strategy for `bidirectional` `variable-length control` via implicit EOS density (⍴) that unlocks dynamic and variable-length generation for dLLMs, achieving performance comparable to, and sometimes superior to, meticulously tuned fixed-length baselines.</strong>
+<strong>💡 <b>⍴-EOS</b> is a `training-free` and `single-stage` strategy for `bidirectional` `variable-length` control via implicit EOS density (⍴) that unlocks dynamic and variable-length generation for Masked dLLMs (e.g., LLaDA), achieving performance comparable to, and sometimes superior to, meticulously tuned fixed-length baselines.</strong>

 <details><summary><strong>📖 Click for the full abstract of <b>⍴-EOS</b></strong></summary>